Frequently asked questions

 Where there is a transition from boardwalk to existing concrete path, the boardwalk will be 4m, and the pathway will gradually reduce in width down to 3m in the concrete section.
 There may also be opportunities to have signage and interpretation at these ‘transition’ points.
 Any transition areas will also be designed to be fully accessible for all users.

-Is there lighting planned for the path?
+Is lighting in the pathway?

 Yes, the boardwalk sections will be lit at night for user safety.
 Lights will be embedded into the handrails at a height of 1.2m, and designed so that light is directed down onto the boardwalk to minimise any light spill and glare.
-Lights will be spaced approximately 5m apart along the pathway.

 The lighting spectrum we are proposing is ‘warm’ rather than ‘cool’ which will help to minimise both light pollution and wildlife disturbance.